OpenLoadFlow

 • LINE_SEARCH: applies a line search strategy

-• MAX_VOLTAGE_CHANGE: scale by limiting voltage updates to maximum 0.1p.u. and 10degrees
+• MAX_VOLTAGE_CHANGE: scale by limiting voltage updates to a maximum amplitude p.u. and a maximum angle.

 The default value is NONE.